KatieMurenbeeld/Forest_Service_Archetypes/README.md

    *  temp_seas_3000m.tif
    *  roughness_3000m.tif
    *  trav_time_3000m.tif
-3. Today in lab meeting, run through the entire analysis by running through the toy-archetype_run-analysis.R script.
-This is sourced to all of the other scripts in scripts/toy/
+3. Today in lab meeting, run through the entire analysis by running through the scripts/toy/toy-archetype_run-analysis.R script.
+This is sourced to all of the other scripts in scripts/toy/ and the processed data you double checked above.
+This script will also overwrite the processed raster stacks and cluster analysis rasters and the final maps.
-4. TBD
+4. TBD.
+Try to run through commented out scripts.
+They just take a while to download some of the files.